 If you believe in the American growth story, then buying a basket of America’s biggest and most recognized companies makes sense.
 Even Warren Buffett, the Oracle of Omaha himself—considered by many to be the greatest investor in history—has said on multiple occasions that most investors, most of the time, should simply buy and hold an S&P 500 index fund and let it run.

+So if you’re assembling a long-term retirement portfolio, investing in a simple S&P 500 index fund like the Fidelity 500 Index Fund (FXAIX) is one of the smartest moves you can make.
+And FXAIX in particular is one of the most cost-effective ways to buy the S&P 500.
 The Fidelity 500 Index Fund has an almost nonexistent expense ratio of just 0.015%, which is just about impossible to beat.
-That has helped it draw an incredible $630 billion-plus in assets under management.
+That has helped it draw an incredible $740 billion or so in assets under management.

 Want to learn more about FXAIX?
 Check out the Fidelity provider site.